 I think my fascination with hands started in one of my college drawing classes.
 While sketching the human body, I found that hands were always my favorite parts, although difficult to render.
 Hands can be just as, if not more, expressive as faces.
 Hands build and create.
 They have so much character and we could accomplish so little without them.
 So here are a few hand portraits for this week.
 The first one is of my partner and often model, Joshua.
 Like many mothers, Josh's mom saves a lot of memorabilia from her two children's childhood.
 Alright, so she saves everything.
 This past autumn we went to visit her and she had saved a toy chest of Josh's old figurines, stuffed animals, and other toys.
 Among them were these soldiers that he used to play with.
 I just couldn't see them go to waste.
 I knew immediately that I wanted to photograph his hands with these old, small pieces of his childhood.
 They took a while to set up but I'm pleased with the result.
 Another plus is that the photo exaggerates his size and makes him look like a giant, which I find quite amusing.

-This image was made on a Speed Graphic 4×5 camera on Ilford HP5.
+This image was made on a Crown Graphic 4×5 camera on Ilford HP5.

 Katie gets engaged, 2013